 Today the monastery is a famous tourist destination and one of the symbols of Spain, where thousands of tourists come every day.

-Since 2003, the Montserrat Monastery has been running the “Cremaya de Montserrat” railway line directly from Barcelona.
+Since 2003, the Montserrat Monastery has been running Montserrat Rack Railway (Cremaya de Montserrat) railway line.

 The history of Montserrat: the first mention of the monastery comes in 880.
 In the IX century, there were four monasteries, one of which was dedicated to the Virgin Mary.
 Only in 1025 was the Benedictine monastery built in the Romanesque style.